 Students with some playing experience are eligible for this course.
 Students develop individual and group performance skills, using various styles of band literature.
 Emphasis is placed on proper breathing, tone quality, intonation, articulation, development of range and music-reading skills.
 Successful completion of this course should prepare the student for placement in Symphonic Band.

-Previous music instruction or audition
+School Level: Middle School Grade: 6, 7, 8 Length: full year Prerequisites: Previous music instruction or audition